 the top growth of the more desirable beech.

 If you have any questions, please contact me at firstname.lastname@example.org.
-Thanks, and have a safe and fun Labor Day Weekend!
+Thank you for your understanding, and have a great day!